cmayes/cmayes.org/content/blog/deployment.md

 I'm going to skip search for now.
 Should I write enough to warrant a search, it'll be pretty simple to add.

 Creating the build and deployment pipeline in [Cloudflare Pages](https://pages.cloudflare.com) was simple and smooth.
-The first attempt timed out, but it went off without a hitch the second time around.
+Wiring up to [this site's Github repository](https://github.com/cmayes/cmayes.org) was easy and smooth.
+The first deployment attempt timed out, but it went off without a hitch the second time around.
+Subsequent changes to the project's release branch triggered new pipeline runs almost immediately.
 The DNS integration with my hosted domain was seamless (as one might expect from Cloudflare).

 I am very pleased.